 Absolute Measurement: Fixed values expressed in finite terms and cannot be altered.

-Measurements linked to type size.
+Relative Measurement: Measurements linked to type size.
 Example: leading changes according to type size in order for letters not to mix in with each other.

 Points/Picas: A point is a unit of measurement used to measure the type size of a font referring to the height of the type block.
 A pica is a unit of measurement equal to 12 pts.
 Is more commonly used for measuring lines of type.

-f the typeface in reference to the height of the lowercase 'x'.
+x-height: the height of the typeface in reference to the height of the lowercase 'x'.
 It's measured by the baseline to the meanline of the typeface.

-The em is the unit of measurement in typesetting that defines basic spacing functions and is linked to the size of type.
+The em.
+The en: The em is the unit of measurement in typesetting that defines basic spacing functions and is linked to the size of type.
 Used for defining paragraph indents and spacing.
 It also equals the size of the type.
 (72 pt font = 72 type.)
 The en is the measurement that is half of em.
 (72pt type = 36pt type)

-hes (hyphen, en, em): All distinct but similar functions.
+Dashes (hyphen, en, em): All distinct but similar functions.
 An en is half of an em.
 A hyphen is 1/3 of an em.

 Alignments: Justifcation, Flush Left, Flush Right: How the line of a text refers to the column.
 Justification is when all of the text are of equal length from the column.
 It makes for clean edges.